globalconceptsmediallc-oss/gcm-operating-system-app/docs/GCM_OS_MASTER.md

 It reads from operational records.

 Priority should remain understandable and useful rather than over-engineered.

+Current Work Connection

+Mission Control is now connected to the production Work Queue.

+The left navigation Work link and the Open full work queue → link in today.html both route to:

+work.html

+This connection was deployed and verified in production.

 22. BUSINESS / CLIENT WORKSPACE PRINCIPLE